 1987 ... then THIS title comes !
 The girls go squarely into another dimension and smash everything on a planetary level.
 They get their first mega hit here and see their notoriety literally explode.
 MAS-TER-FUL !

-1988 ... now that the momentum is in place, the girls just have to unwind.
-And that, to unfold, they unfold !
+1988 ... now that the momentum is in place, the girls just have to unroll.
+And that, to unroll, they unroll !

 1988 ... they still have trouble repeating the feat of "Push it".
 The level of success remains global but has nothing to compare with what they have experienced on this title